havenscr/report-merge/README.md

 **Built by Reid Havens of Analytic Endeavors**
 **Website: https://analyticsendeavors.com**

+## ⚠️ Important Disclaimer

+**This is a third-party tool and is NOT officially supported by Microsoft.** Report merging using this method is not an officially supported Power BI operation.
+Use at your own discretion and always:

+- **Back up your original reports** before attempting any merge operations
+- **Test thoroughly** in development environments before using on production reports
+- **Validate all merged content** to ensure data integrity and functionality
+- **Be aware** that future Power BI updates may change file formats or structures

+Microsoft does not provide support for issues arising from third-party report manipulation tools.
+Always follow your organization's data governance and change management policies.

 ## Overview

 The Enhanced Power BI Report Merger is a professional-grade tool designed to intelligently combine two thin PBIP reports into a single unified report.
 This enhanced version features a modern user interface, comprehensive help system, and advanced branding integration.